Universal Algorithm for Online Trading Based on the Method of Calibration: Well-calibrated forecasting with side information

 A universal trading strategy, which will be defined in Section~\ref{sec-2}, is based on the well-calibrated forecasts of stock prices.
 In this section we present a randomized algorithm for computing well-calibrated forecasts using a side information.

-A standard way to present any forecasting process is the perfect-information protocol (game).
-The most basic online perfect-information prediction protocol has two players {\it Realty} and {\it Predictor} (see Fig~\ref{fig-1}).
-In the perfect-information protocol, every player can see other players moves so far.
+A standard way to present any forecasting process is the game-theoretic protocol.
+The basic online prediction protocol has two players {\it Reality} and {\it Predictor} (see Fig~\ref{fig-1}).

 At the beginning of each step $i$, {\it Predictor} is given some data ${\bf x}_i$ relevant to predicting the following outcome $y_i$.
 We call ${\bf x}_i$ a signal or a side information.
 Signals are taken from the {\it object} space.
-Past outcomes and predictions are also known to {\it Predictor} in the perfect-information protocol.

 The outcomes $y_i$ are taken from an outcome space and predictions $p_i$ are taken from a prediction space.
-In this paper an outcome is a real number from the unit interval $[0,1]$ and a forecast is a single number from this interval (which can be output of a random variable), whereas Kakade and Foster considered a finite outcome space and a probability distribution on this space as a forecast.
+In this paper an outcome is a real number from the unit interval $[0,1]$ and a forecast is a single number from this interval (which can be output of a random variable).
 We could interpret the forecast $p_i$ as the mean value of a future outcome $y_i$ under some unknown to us probability distribution in $[0,1]$.

+{\it Reality} is called {\it oblivious} if an infinite sequence of outcomes and signals $y_1,{\bf x}_1, y_2,{\bf x}_2,\dots$ is defined before the game starts and {\it Reality} only reveals their next value $y_i,{\bf x}_i$ at each step $i$.
+In this case the outcomes and signals do not depend on past predictions.
+In case of {\it non oblivious} {\it Reality} this sequence is not fixed in advance and any next value $y_i,{\bf x}_i$ can be output of some measurable function from previous moves of {\it Predictor}, ie, from past predictions $p_1,\dots ,p_{i-1}$.

-In what follows we compete two types of forecasting algorithms: randomized algorithms which we will construct and stationary forecasting strategies which are continuous functions $D$ from some RKHS using a side information as input.
-We consider two predictors $D$ and $C$ playing according to the basic prediction protocol (see Fig~\ref{fig-1}).
+In what follows we compare two types of forecasting algorithms: randomized algorithms which we will construct and stationary forecasting strategies which are continuous functions $D$ from some RKHS using a side information as input.
+We consider two type of predictors: $C$ and $D$, playing according to the basic prediction protocol presented at Fig~\ref{fig-1}.

+This protocol is {\it perfect-information} for {\it Predictor C}.
+This means that {\it Predictor C} can use other players moves so far.
+Past outcomes and predictions are also known to {\it Reality} in the perfect-information protocol.

-At the beginning of each step $i$ {\it Predictor D} and {\it Predictor C} are given a signal ${\bf x}_i$. {\it Predictor D} uses a stationary prediction strategy $D({\bf x}_i)$, where $D$ is a function whose input is the signal ${\bf x}_i$.
+{\it Predictor D} can use only a signal ${\bf x}_i$ that is given at the beginning of any step $i$. {\it Predictor D} uses a stationary prediction strategy $D({\bf x}_i)$, where $D$ is a function whose input is the signal ${\bf x}_i$ and output is the number of shares.
 We suppose that ${\bf x}_i$ is a real number from the unit interval.
 The number ${\bf x}_i$ can encode any information.
-For example, it can be even the future outcome $y_i$.
+For example, it can be past outcomes and signals and even the future outcome $y_i$.

 {\it Predictor C} uses a randomized strategy which we will define below.
 We collect all information used for the internal randomization in a vector $\bar x_i$.
 This vector can contain any information known before the move of {\it Predictor C} at step $i$: the signal ${\bf x}_i$, past outcomes and so on.